Your Account:

 Estimated Cost*:

-All fees include 4 nights shared accommodation in twin rooms in Amsterdam; 8 nights shared accommodation in twin rooms in Paris; daily breakfast; welcome and farewell dinners; public transportation pass for Amsterdam & Paris; train tickets from Paris to Amsterdam; all excursions and medical insurance.
-Airfare and personal expenditures NOT included in the program cost, estimated at $2,000+.
+All fees include 4 nights shared accommodation in twin rooms in Nice; 7 nights shared accommodation in twin rooms in Paris; daily breakfast; welcome and farewell dinners; public transportation pass for all program related activities; entry to all excursions noted save those marked as optional; and medical insurance.
+Airfare, food not listed and personal expenditures NOT included in the program cost, estimated at $1,950+.

 *Final program price is contingent upon enrollment and currency fluctuation.
 Global Education will finalize the final payment with registered participants before the due date to hopefully offer a reduced fee.